Apartment 3 “The Green Light”

 Wrong.”

-But I knew I wasn;t alone.
+But I knew I wasn't alone.

-Beucase something was out my windw.
+Because something was outside my window.

-And thing of the blackedst void.
+A thing of the blackest void.

 me